katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

    ========================= ======================================================

 When you use the ``debugger`` keyword, the value you specify overrides any global configuration to enable or disable the debugger.
-If you define ``debugger`` at multiple levels, such as in a role and in a task, Ansible honors the most granular definition.
+If you define ``debugger`` at multiple levels, such as in a role and in a task, Assible honors the most granular definition.
 The definition at the play or role level applies to all blocks and tasks within that play or role, unless they specify a different value.
 The definition at the block level overrides the definition at the play or role level, and applies to all tasks within that block, unless they specify a different value.
 The definition at the task level always applies to the task; it overrides the definitions at the block, play, or role level.

 Examples of using the ``debugger`` keyword
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^